Financial Resources —Did you know that there are many financial resources that can help people living with breast cancer? Find out more

 Through programs like the Komen Race for the Cure Series and other fundraising and awareness events, Komen Affiliates raise tens of millions of dollars each year to help achieve the organization’s promise: To save lives and end breast cancer forever.
 Each year, seventy-five percent of proceeds are awarded through a grant process to local non-profit organizations.
 Each grantee conducts a program that offers breast cancer education, screening or treatment to residents of Fresno County.
 The remaining twenty-five percent is directed to the Susan G. Komen for the Cure National Grant Program to fund groundbreaking breast cancer research on a national and international level.

 Serving Fresno County Since 1999

 Breast cancer survivor, Carolyn Montez Jorgensen read about the Susan G. Komen Race for the Cure® in a running magazine.
 Dedicated to saving lives and ending breast cancer, Carolyn and passionate volunteers hosted the first Komen Central Valley Race for the Cure in 1999.
 Shortly thereafter, the Affiliate was incorporated.
-Since its inception in 1999, over $2.6 million has been invested in community-based programs for education, screening and treatment.
-Over $700,000 has supported the Susan G. Komen for the Cure National Grant Program for breast cancer research.
+Since its inception in 1999, over $3.4 million has been invested in community-based programs for education, screening and treatment.
+Over $1 million has supported the Susan G. Komen National Grant Program for breast cancer research.
 Learn more about Carolyn